 If any candidate feels they have been unfairly discriminated against during the recruitment and selection process, they may contact us to raise such concerns.

-Making reasonable adjustments - Our recruitment documents and forms can be provided in alternative formats, for example, large print, audiotape, Braille or Easy Read and we are happy to receive applications in alternative formats.
+For example: our recruitment documents and forms can be provided in alternative formats, for example, large print, audiotape, Braille or Easy Read and we are happy to receive applications in alternative formats.

 We invite candidates to indicate on the application form if they need us to make any reasonable adjustments during the shortlisting process.
 Only shortlisted candidates are asked if they need us to make reasonable adjustments to interview or assessment arrangements.
 When an offer of appointment is made, successful candidates will be invited to discuss their requirements for reasonable adjustments to support them to do the job.